Word for the Week

 — from Befriending our Desires, by Philip Sheldrake (2002)

-Order of Service for the Sixteenth Sunday after Pentecost, 10:00am Holy EucharistRead More
+The Sunday of the Passion: Palm Sunday, 10:00am Holy EucharistRead More